Optics & Light

 Optics and light focus on how visible light behaves and how images are formed.
 Students examine the speed of light, the visible spectrum, polarization, and total internal reflection before moving to the geometric tools used to analyze mirrors, lenses, and ray diagrams.
 These ideas explain why prisms split white light, how fiber-optic cables carry information, and how devices such as cameras, microscopes, telescopes, and eyeglasses work.
 Image formation ties together reflection and refraction into one coherent framework for predicting whether an image is real or virtual, upright or inverted, magnified or reduced.
 This topic is essential for connecting abstract wave behavior to some of the most familiar and practical technologies students encounter.

-Suggested learning path: Start with the visible spectrum and the speed of light, then study reflection and refraction in more detail, and finally use mirrors, lenses, and ray diagrams to analyze image formation.
+Suggested order: Start with the visible spectrum and the speed of light, then study reflection and refraction in more detail, and finally use mirrors, lenses, and ray diagrams to analyze image formation.

 Speed of Light